Yahapi/yahapi/pages/faq.md

 The resource collection is homogeneous because it lists items with identical properties.
 The `type`  is there to allow higher-level services to interpret the collection's content.
 If a business service is responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
 Similarly a front-end client might decide based on the `type` to display items differently or filter them.

 The `type` is the key element for clients to understand how to interpret that resource.

+## Why use a rather verbose "self" link rather than simply "href"?

+A property `"href": "<url>"` replacing `"links": { "self": "<url>" }` would make your API easier to read, particularly if the `self` link is the only link returned by your resource or embedded resource.

+Yahapi chose not to adopt `href` because:

+1. `href` may already be in use by existing API's.
+2. The convention of a `self`-link is widely promoted by most Hypermedia types.
+3. It is more consistent for the client when all links are represented the same way.

 ## Who have contributed to Yahapi?